Home » Type » Soups » Vegan Pumpkin Soup

 How To Make Vegan Pumpkin Soup

-• Saute: In a large 5 or 6 qt. dutch oven or pot, saute onion and garlic for 5 minutes.
-Add the thyme, red pepper flakes, salt and pepper, stir and cook 1 minute more until fragrant.
+• Sauté the aromatics: In a large 5 or 6-quart.
+Dutch oven or pot, saute onion and garlic for 5 minutes.
+Add the thyme, red pepper flakes, salt, and pepper.
+Cook and stir for another 1 minute until everything smells wonderfully fragrant.

-• Add remaining ingredients: Add the pumpkin, red lentils and liquids, bring to a boil, cover, to low and simmer at a gentle boil for 20 minutes.
-Soup is ready when pumpkin is fork tender and lentils are soft.
-Let soup cool a few minutes.
+• Add remaining ingredients and simmer: Add the cubed pumpkin, red lentils, and liquids.
+Give a good stir.
+Bring to a boil, cover, and simmer gently for 20 minutes, stirring occasionally.
+Soup is ready when the pumpkin is fork-tender, and the lentils are soft.
+Let the soup cool for a few minutes.

 top down view of pureed vegan pumpkin soup in a white pot.